moj-analytical-services/writing_functions_in_r/real_world_examples.md

     ## 5                  Found guilty    10
     ## 6  Proceedings terminated early     1

-For the final cleaning stage, we can make missing and unknown values more consistent using the following function:
+For the final stage of data cleaning, we can make missing and unknown values more consistent using a function such as the following:

 ``` r
 clean_not_known <- function(data, not_known_phrase) {